 Don’t fret too much over the costs of employing staff.
 Instead, focus on the value, ROI and growth they will bring to your business.
 If your business can afford the initial costs of hiring, then your investment will be worthwhile.
 For an accurate cost per hire amount, check out this calculator and see what you should be budgeting for.

-Pro Tip: Your costs per hire and employee wages are expenses to consider when doing your accounting.
-If you’re still unsure how to get started, here’s your guide to small business accounting.
+Top Tip: Your costs per hire and employee wages are additional expenses to consider when doing your accounting.
+To learn more about business current accounts, invoice systems and VAT registration, read our complete guide to small business accounting 🙏

 Training and investing in your new talent

 Proper training and onboarding will help new hires get settled into their new role quickly and competently.
-Furthermore, education and staff training helps improve retention rates, as your employees will feel you’re invested in the advancement of their careers.
+Furthermore, educating and training staff helps improve retention rates, as your employees will feel you’re invested in the advancement of their careers.

 Step 2: Full-time or freelancer?
-Deciding who to hire first
+Decide who to hire first

 Figuring out whether to hire a full-time employee or freelancer can be a tough decision.
 Part of learning how to employ someone is knowing who you need first because pay rates, leave and other entitlements can vary.

 You’ll also need to take employers’ liability insurance into account, which you must get as soon as you become an employer.
-You can learn more about this over on GOV.UK here.
+You can learn more about this on the GOV.UK website.

-Here, we’ll run through the pros and cons of hiring a contractor vs. full-time employee.
+Here, we’ll run through the pros and cons of hiring a contractor vs a full-time employee.